External meeting

 Description

-The event aims to highlight the urgent need for joint action and open dialogue concerning submerged munitions in the sea.
-It will bring together decision makers, offshore infrastructure developers, security agencies, NGOs and representatives from ongoing national and international research projects to address the global issue of munitions in the sea.
+The event aimed to highlight the urgent need for joint action and open dialogue concerning submerged munitions in the sea.
+It brought together decision makers, offshore infrastructure developers, security agencies, NGOs and representatives from ongoing national and international research projects to address the global issue of munitions in the sea.

-The event aims to highlight the urgent need for joint action and open dialogue concerning submerged munitions in the sea.
-It will bring together decision makers, offshore infrastructure developers, security agencies, NGOs and representatives from ongoing national and international research projects to address the global issue of munitions in the sea.
+The event aimed to highlight the urgent need for joint action and open dialogue concerning submerged munitions in the sea.
+It brought together decision makers, offshore infrastructure developers, security agencies, NGOs and representatives from ongoing national and international research projects to address the global issue of munitions in the sea.